Tagline: The ultimate American fighting machine is back!

 Our heroes do get a little help along the way, mostly from the professor’s tenacious daughter, while a young boy serves the purpose of making Joe look like a sagacious father figure.
 Our totally radical captain also sees the light, inevitably bowing to the wisdom of his subordinates and ditching the beach bum lifestyle for a rocket launcher, but with his skills proving ordinary at best, the question still remains: can our two mortal heroes take on an entire army of indestructible supermen single-handed?

-After setting Joe up in a local bar, Traitor Tommy attempts to come clean about his part in the disappearance of his fellow marines, but is distracted by a strange noise coming from behind the curtains of a cheap, windowless set.
+Setting Joe up in a local bar, Traitor Tommy attempts to come clean about his part in the disappearance of his fellow marines but is distracted by a strange noise coming from behind the curtains of a cheap, windowless set.
 He is then impaled with what can best be described as an elongated toilet plunger.

 Most Laughable Editing Fail

-After falling asleep moments into a boat ride, Joe and Jackson are led to an island and ambushed by so many ninjas they would need a cruise ship to get there.
+Falling asleep moments into a boat ride, Joe and Jackson are led to a tiny, uninhabited island and ambushed by so many ninjas they would need a cruise ship to get there.
 Escaping their pursuers, our two heroes then leap a hundred feet from a giant rock, only to step comfortably into a small boat in the next frame when in reality they would have crashed through the bottom and sunk everyone.

 Most Absurd Dialogue

 Moments after making it clear that our heroes are not welcome at his barracks, Capt.
 ‘Wild Bill’ Woodward soon cosies up to them by insulting foreign host Inspector Singh, proving that prejudice stops at the red, white and blue.